 We love pumpkin patches!
 Every Fall, we visit several pumpkin patches, but we wanted to share our favorite Unique Halloween Activities in Utah.
 These adventures are different from the standard pumpkin patch.
 We have found some really great Halloween adventures that are family friendly and fun!
 This list has our top 13 (such a Halloween number, right?)!

 As you ride in the wagon through the spooky forest, you listen to the Legend of Sleepy Hollow.
 Throughout the ride at certain scary parts, there are haunted things happening outside the wagon, too.
 This culminates in the Headless Horseman riding up next to the wagon.
 We really liked this adventure because we went at the first time when it was still slightly light outside, so it was spooky but not scary, so our boys had a fun time.
 We usually avoid spooky things because Mom doesn’t like them, but she enjoyed this adventure.
-2018 code: SH20185 saves $5 off/ticket.
+2019 code: SH5019 saves $5 off/ticket on weekdays, or SH25019 saves $2.50 off/ticket on weekends.

 Pumpkin Nights is a neat adventure.
 There are hundreds of carved pumpkins all lit up, but they aren’t carved as your standard jack-o-lanterns.
 In one room all the pumpkins were carved like ocean animals you might see in an aquarium.
 In another room they looked like pirates and a pirate ship.
 Everything is all lit up, music playing, and there are fun activities for the kids, too, such as digging for pumpkins or shooting glow in the dark arrows.
 This is a walk through activity, but strollers are welcome.
-2018 code: Use code “Salt” to save 30% off tickets before 8 pm.
+2019 code: Use code “SALT” to save 25% off regular tickets.
+Will not work on family packs.

 We love that some houses are putting out Halloween lights.
 Luckily for us, just 5 minutes away is an awesome display.
 Mike Downey does a great job timing the lights to music, and every year he adds new props to the show.
 There are a few other houses nearby that are fun to see, so if you come to watch the Downey Family Lights, make sure to hit the other houses, too!
 Here are the directions for all the Lehi houses.